 Nestled in the peaceful forests of Northern California, Lassen Volcanic National Park is home to four different types of volcanoes, steaming fumaroles, wildflower meadows, and clear mountain lakes.
 Lassen Peak is considered an active volcano with plenty of hydrothermal activity visible in the park (think hot sulphur springs and bubbling mud – it can definitely be smelly!).

-If you only have time for one stop inside Lassen, we recommend the Bumpass Hell Trail for a 1.5-mile hike to see some of the parks best geothermal activity (a tougher walk for little legs but an incredible educational experience awaits).
+If you only have time for one stop inside Lassen, we recommend the Bumpass Hell Trail for a 1.5-mile hike (3 miles return) to see some of the park’s best geothermal activity (a tougher walk for little legs but an incredible educational experience awaits).

-Try Sulphur Works near the southwest entrance if you want an easy-to-spot from the roadside stinky stop.
-It’s certainly one of the more unique and underrated National Parks in California.
+Try Sulphur Works near the southwest entrance if you want an easy-to-spot from the stinky roadside stop.
+It’s certainly one of California’s more unique and underrated National Parks.

 The best time to visit is from around June to October, as some of the trails are only accessible in the warmer months.
 Snow in the winter months means the Lassen Volcanic National Highway, the 30-mile scenic drive through the park, closes until after Spring clearing, usually around May.